-53. Q: Is our program able to enter identifying survivor information into a cloud-based database?
-A: If you outsource your database and storage of client information to a cloud-based provider, you may be violating VAWA/FVPSA confidentiality by giving all the employees of that company and the employees of their sub-contractor companies access to all of the survivor identifying information in your database.
+- A: If you outsource your database and storage of client information into a cloud-based provider, you may be violating VAWA/FVPSA confidentiality by giving all the employees of that company and the employees of their sub-contractor companies access to all of the survivor identifying information in your database.
 With databases, it is best practice for the program to 1) understand how the database system actually works, 2) retain control over who is able to see survivor information, and 3) choose database systems that do not give IT personnel who are outside of the program's control access to survivor information.
-Ask any database provider detailed questions about how their team is able to access information (not just what their policies are about access to information) and ask them how access can be made more restrictive.

-54. Q: Can one advocate who has received information from a client share it with a supervisor in the same agency or share it with a non-profit based advocate in another agency (because a client is moving to another jurisdiction, for example)?

-A: You can share information with your supervisor or team; although it is best practice that information be shared on a "need-to-know" basis.
+Ask any database provider detailed questions about how their team is able to access information (not just what their policies are about access to information) and ask them how access can be made more restrictive. - 54.
+Q: Can one advocate who has received information from a client share it with a supervisor in the same agency or share it with a non-profit based advocate in another agency (because a client is moving to another jurisdiction, for example)? - A: You can share information with your supervisor or team; although it is best practice that information be shared on a "need-to-know" basis.
 Agencies should have a policy in place about internal information sharing.
 For example, it may be appropriate to inform a supervisor or colleague of the status of an individual's court case or if they are possibly suicidal.
 It may not be necessary or appropriate, however, to share with a supervisor or co-worker that an individual told you s/he is an incest survivor in addition to recent violence that brought her to your program.